petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 {bdg-secondary}`Liferay DXP 2024.Q1 U112`
 {bdg-link-primary}`[Beta Feature](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

 While managing data set views, define actions to be used in the data set fragment.
-Currently, you can configure Link-type actions that redirect users to a specified URL.
+With actions, users can delete, edit, or display the details of a single item in the data set or they can create new data or be redirected to a different location where they can create it.

 ## Adding Actions to the Data Set View